 8. Pre Existing Medical Conditions.
-Team Managers are required to disclose participant’s pre-existing medical conditions and medications being used and to certify a participant’s fitness to undertake the Challenge.
+Team Managers are required to disclose participant’s pre-existing medical conditions and medications being used and any allergies and to certify a participant’s fitness to undertake the Challenge.
 If there is doubt as to the fitness of the participant, this is likely to require a dialogue between the Team Manager and a medical practitioner familiar with the rigours and remoteness of the expedition and documentation of the person’s fitness to undertake the Challenge.
 Careful consideration should be given to the potential time delay before external medical support can be provided.

 9. Insurance.
 Heads of Establishment are required to hold at least £2 million third party liability insurance against damage or injury caused during training.
-The Organisers do not accept liability for any injuries (including injuries resulting in death) arising from participation in the training or Challenges except to the extent that any such injury arises from the neglect or default of the Organisers.
+The Ten Tors Organisers do not accept liability for any injuries (including injuries resulting in death) arising from participation in the training or Challenges except to the extent that any such injury arises from the neglect or default of Organisers.
 Heads of Establishment and/or participants are advised to consider other insurance requirements.

 10. Data Protection.
 Heads of Establishment are required to provide assurance that parents have given their approval for participants’ personal details to be stored and used by the Organisers for Ten Tors’ purposes including informing the medical and emergency services.

 11. Photography.
 Each year official photographers record images of the Ten Tors Event.
 Heads of Establishment are required to certify that parents/ guardians have given their approval for suitable and appropriate photographs to be taken, stored and published.